dmd-program/dmd-100/projects/co_making.md

 # Co-making

-For this project, you will work in a team to develop an open field guide.
+For this project, you will work in a team to develop an open-license field guide.

 ## Field Guide Features:
 Open License